Quest for the historical Jesus: The Next Quest

 In 2021, James Crossley (editor of the Journal for the Study of the Historical Jesus) announced that historical Jesus scholarship now had moved to the era of the Next Quest.
 The Next Quest has moved on from the criteria, obsessions with the uniqueness of Jesus, and the supersessionism still implicit in scholarly questions of the Jewishness of Jesus.
 Instead, sober scholarship now focuses on treating the subject matter as part of the wider human phenomenon of religion, cultural comparison, class relations, slave culture and economy, memory studies, and the social history of historical Jesus scholarship and wider reception histories of the historical Jesus.
 The book by Crossley and Robert J. Myles, Jesus: A Life in Class Conflict, is indicative of this new tendency.

 Others have criticized claims of a Fourth Quest and had a more measured response to critique of the criteria.
 The actual problem is arguably that critics use them inappropriately, trying to describe the history of minute portions of the Gospel text, rather than a true flaw in the historical logic of the criteria.
 According to Tucker Ferda, "...criticisms of the criteria have sometimes produced rather grandiose claims about their "uselessness," which do not seem justified when one looks at the kind of argument that those same critics will use when making positive claims about the historical Jesus...criticisms of the notion of "authenticity" or "historicity" can create the impression that there is more disagreement with earlier research than is actually the case."

 Demise of authenticity

 Since the late 2000s, concerns have been growing about the usefulness of the criteria of authenticity.
 According to Keith, the criteria are literary tools, indebted to form criticism, not historiographic tools.
 They were meant to discern pre-Gospel traditions, not to identify historical facts, but have "substituted the pre-literary tradition with that of the historical Jesus."
 According to Le Donne, the usage of such criteria is a form of "positivist historiography."
+However, scholars who reject or marginalize the criteria are not monolithic and some wish to rebuild the criteria and use it with memory studies.